-In general Libre Wave products are available as independent VSTi or VST plugins that do not need a separate player application to function.
+In general Libre Wave products are available either as Rhapsody player instruments or as independent VSTi or VST plugins that do not need a separate player application to function.
 They do however require a VST host application such as a Digital Audio Workstation (DAW).
-In my opinion the best libre DAW available is Ardour.
+In my opinion the best libre DAWs available are Qtractor and Ardour.

 Data protection principles